Chandlerdea/DateTransformer/README.md

-# DateFormatter
+# DateTransformer
 A small framwork for transforming Dates to Strings, and Strings to Dates

-DateFormatter is a small library for transforming strings to dates, and dates to strings.
+DateTransformer is a small library for transforming strings to dates, and dates to strings.
 The library uses a relativley unknown class in Foundation called [NSValueTransformer](http://nshipster.com/nsvaluetransformer/).
 This class is meant to be used to transform one value to another, and be subclassed to support transforming your types.

 ## Installation